alirezamirian/visular/README.md

 # Purpose
 The idea is to enable developer to add common diagramming functionality as much declaratively as possible.
-For example if you want to enable panning (while holding space key), you just add `vz-pan` directive into your `vz-diagram`, or you can enable zomming on wheel event by `vz-zoom-on-wheel`.
+For example if you want to enable panning, you just add `vz-pan` directive into your `vz-diagram`, or you can enable zomming on wheel event by `vz-zoom-on-wheel`.
 Another common feature for diagramming environments is to have guide lines (aka magnets) which helps user position elements aligned with each other.
 This can be added